ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 📚 Charlotte Mason

 Charlotte Mason believed that children deserve a rich, living education — one that includes time in nature, careful observation, personal expression, and the freedom to follow their curiosity.
-Her influence shapes the gentle rhythm of our workshops: morning nature walks, personal nature journals, and unhurried time to look closely at the world.
+Her influence shapes the gentle rhythm of our workshops through nature walks, observation, and unhurried time to look closely at the world.

 🎨 Reggio Emilia